kabukky/journey/README.md

 Create or update your posts from any place and any device.
 Simply point your browser to yourblog.url/admin/, log in, and start typing away!

 #### Extensible
 Write plugins in Lua to implement custom behavior when generating pages.
-Learn how on the [Wiki](https://github.com/kabukky/journey/wiki/Creating-a-Journey-Plugin)!
+Learn how to on the [Wiki](https://github.com/kabukky/journey/wiki/Creating-a-Journey-Plugin)!

 #### Good stuff available right away
 Use Ghost themes to design your blog.
 There's already a great community of designers working on Ghost compatible themes.
 Check out the [Ghost Marketplace](http://marketplace.ghost.org) to get an idea.